Santa Cruz Hightower LT revealed (finally) - MBR

 The problem could not be solved properly by merely slapping in some new linkages.
 The new linkages resulted in some incompatibility with certain components and the spring rate was not ideal.

-The new Hightower LT sports a whole new – aluminium – swingarm design as well as new upper linkage design.
+The new Hightower LT sports a whole new carbon swingarm design as well as new upper linkage design.
 Travel is a nice round figure too (150mm).

 The Hightower LT uses the same front triangle as the regular Hightower.
 This results in a 7mm shorter reach, 0.5° slacker head angle and seat angle.